Keefe-Murphy/MEDseq/README.md

 The most important function in the __MEDseq__ package is: `MEDseq_fit`, for fitting the models via EM/CEM. `MEDseq_control` allows supplying additional arguments which govern, among other things, controls on the initialisation of the allocations for the EM/CEM algorithm and the various model selection options. `MEDseq_compare` is provided for conducting model selection between different results from using different covariate combinations &/or initialisation strategies, etc. `MEDseq_stderr` is provided for computing the standard errors of the coefficients for the covariates in the gating network.

-A dedicated plotting function exists for visualising various aspects of the results, using new methods as well as some existing methods from the __TraMineR__ package.
+A dedicated plotting function exists for visualising various aspects of the results, using new methods as well as some existing methods adapted from the __TraMineR__ package.
 Finally, the package also contains two data sets: `biofam` and `mvad`.

 ## Installation